In this guide you will find 23 home improvement tips that will save seniors money.

 Home Repair Financing Advice For Seniors

 This wouldn’t be the ultimate guide to home improvement tips to help seniors save money, without covering how to cut costs when financing projects.
+From free home repair programs for seniors, to discounted loans and other charities.
+There are a lot of great ways seniors can cut costs on home repairs.

 I just had to add in a great piece of advice given by Raf Howery the Founder and CEO of Kukun: